xcp-ng/xcp-ng-org/docs/hardware.md

 Upgrades **using the `yum` method** will retain the alternate driver package, unless we stop providing it (usually, because the main driver will have been updated too).
 If the alternate driver is retained, it may have changed versions, so you may still need to consider going back to the main driver.
 If after an upgrade no driver works correctly for your system anymore, open a bug report.

-### Network drivers
+### Network drivers list

-This list is maintained for the latest release of XCP-ng.
-Those packages may be or not be available for older releases.

-Packages:
-* `bnxt_en` driver: `broadcom-bnxt-en-alt`

-Update: in 8.1 more are available.
-List to be updated.
+A list is maintained at <https://github.com/xcp-ng/xcp/wiki/Drivers>

+Check the "XCP-ng X.Y alternate driver" column, which provides packages names and versions for every available alternate driver.

+## Additional kernel modules

+Additional kernel modules are a lot like [alternate drivers](#alternate-drivers) (most of the above section applies to them) except that they don't replace an existing driver from the system.
+They add a new one that didn't exist at all.

+Their list is maintained at <https://github.com/xcp-ng/xcp/wiki/Drivers>, in a table named "Other kernel modules available in XCP-ng X.Y".

 ## Alternate kernel